 Cambridge has research strengths ranging from the very basic to the fully clinical.
-Two examples are:
+Examples include: 1) the Cancer Research UK Cambridge Institute, which is a world-class institution focusing on translational oncology research

-- 1) the Cancer Research UK Cambridge Institute, which is a world-class institution focusing on translational oncology research and - 2) the Cambridge Cancer Trials Centre, which has been in the top quartile of Cancer Research Networks for many years in terms of recruitment of patients to clinical studies and randomised clinical trials.
+2) the Cambridge Cancer Trials Centre, which has been in the top quartile of Cancer Research Networks for many years in terms of recruitment of patients to clinical studies and randomised clinical trials.
+3) the Experimental Medicine Training Initiative, a strategic scheme, supported by the University of Cambridge in partnership with the Cambridge University Hospitals, NIHR Cambridge Biomedical Research Centre and Industry Partners AstraZeneca/MedImmune and GSK.